ztkent/gnome/service/setup.md

 ## Remote Wifi Management

-Use [PiFi](https://github.com/ztkent/pifi) to manage WiFi connections on the Raspberry Pi.
+You can use [PiFi](https://github.com/ztkent/pifi) to manage WiFi connections on the Raspberry Pi.